supermasita/uft/README.md

 1. INTRODUCTION

-1.1 What is UFE?
+1.1 What is UFT?

-	UFE started as a bunch scripts used to encode and upload video in a completely unattended way.
+	UFT started as a bunch scripts used to encode and upload video in a completely unattended way.
 The goal is to make the encoding and uploading easy and foolproof, using presets to "normalize" all your videos, providing encoding best practices and specific quality for each device (broadband, mobile, etc.).

-	When thinking UFE we had in mind the webmaster (or journalist, etc.) that has to encode several videos in different qualities for various websites, and upload them; UFE will make things easier.
+	When thinking UFT we had in mind the webmaster (or journalist, etc.) that has to encode several videos in different qualities for various websites, and upload them; UFT will make things easier.

-	You can use UFE as a centralize solution for encoding videos, leaving the encoding profiles to the Admin and not to the users, disabling them from FTP access and not hogging their computers with CPU intensive tasks.
+	You can use UFT as a centralize solution for encoding videos, leaving the encoding profiles to the Admin and not to the users, disabling them from FTP access and not hogging their computers with CPU intensive tasks.

-	UFE could be thought as a simple alternative to other encoding software such as: Handbrake, Sorenson Squeeze, Windows Movie Maker, etc.
+	UFT could be thought as a simple alternative to other encoding software such as: Handbrake, Sorenson Squeeze, Windows Movie Maker, etc.

-1.2 What is not UFE?
+1.2 What is not UFT?

-	UFE is not a fully featured video edition and encoding software.
+	UFT is not a fully featured video edition and encoding software.
 We focus on simple and reliable operation.

-	We plan to extend UFE with other proyects built around it but the "core" will always be as simple as possible.
+	We plan to extend UFT with other proyects built around it but the "core" will always be as simple as possible.